 TVs were once woefully behind projectors in terms of size, but the gap is much closer these days; you can get an 80-inch TV for less than $4,000.
-However, projector screens can easily get up to as large as 120 inches, and you can get a decent projector with solid brightness, good color reproduction, and 1080p resolution for less than a high-end 4K UHD TV.
+Affordable projector screens, tend to start around 100 – 120 inches, and you can get a decent projector with solid brightness, good color reproduction, and 1080p resolution for less than a high-end 4K UHD TV.
 So, in the end, projectors are still the most cost-effective of the two here, but it’s getting close and will only continue to get closer.

-Brightness is a both a big consideration with projectors, largely because perceived contrast will come down to how dark the room is or isn’t.
+Brightness is a a big consideration with projectors, largely because perceived contrast will come down to how dark the room is or isn’t.
 The more ambient light there is in a room, the more brightness you’ll need to ensure the picture doesn’t wash out.
-And high brightness drives up projector costs in a quick hurry.
-Most projectors in the $2,000 range, for instance, produce somewhere between 1,500 – 3,000 lumens, whereas most $2,000 LED TVs are easily capable of producing much more luminance.
+High brightness drives up projector costs in a quick hurry, though.
+Most projectors in the $2,000 range, for instance, produce somewhere between 1,500-3,000 lumens (which winds up being much lower once it hits your eyes), whereas most $2,000 LED TVs are easily capable of producing much higher luminance.
 Projector/screen combinations simply have to work harder to get anywhere near as bright as even a budget LED TV, and the trouble with projector bulbs is that they dim over time — ultimately burning out — and are costly to replace.
 This is never a concern with an LED TV.

 On the flip side, if you can get your viewing room really dark, a projector’s lower light output can be quite comfortable to watch.
 There’s a reason movie theater screens are easy on the eyes.